-offices, or both.
+Another trend in Vietnam is the deepening presence of a number of global banks.
 In 2009, following a change in legislation,3 the SBV granted five licences permitting HSBC, Standard Chartered, ANZ Bank, Korea's Shinhan Bank and Malaysia's Hong Leong Bank to establish entirely foreign-owned subsidiary banks incorporated in Vietnam.
+Most of them announced good results in 2011 despite a difficult international and domestic environment.